 (a) A minimum of five members, elected at the Annual General Meeting, up to a maximum of ten.

-(b) The Board membership should endeavour to reflect a preference for members with an Acquired Brain Injury elected in accordance with rule 53.
+(b) The Board membership should endeavour to include cross representation of the skills required to manage the Association and should include people with disabilities and carers of people with disabilities wherever possible.

 (c) These elected board members will elect from their numbers: